-4. Consent to a tort by conduct, custom, or usage
+5. Consent to a tort by conduct, custom, or usage

-A person may consent to an activity that would otherwise be a tort.
+A person may consent to what would otherwise be a tort by expressing his or her willingness to go along with the activity.
 Prosser and Keeton, supra, at § 18.
-Without an expression of approval or disapproval, "[s]ilence and inaction may manifest consent where a reasonable person would speak if he objected."
+In instances when someone simply goes along with the activity without expressing any approval of it, Prosser and Keeton taught, "Silence and inaction may manifest consent where a reasonable person would speak if he objected."
 Id. at 113.
-For example, a person who steps into a boxing ring has consented to what would otherwise be a series of batteries.
+For example, a person who steps into a boxing ring or even a general melee has consented to what would otherwise be a series of batteries.
 Id.
-Consent can also be inferred from usage or immemorial custom, as where local custom allows free entry on wild land privileges that would otherwise be a trespass.
+Consent can also be inferred from usage or immemorial custom, as where a local custom that allows free entry on wild land privileges what would otherwise be a trespass.
 Id. at 113-14.
+To consent is not to condone but is simply to set aside one's right to argue that one has suffered a legal wrong as a result of the activity.
+Id. at 113.

-5. Common law marriage
+6. Common law marriage